anrisakaki/anrisakaki.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD Candidate at the **Department of Political Economy, King's College London**.
+I am a PhD Candidate at the **Department of Political Economy, King's College London**.

-My research employs econometric methods to study the impact of structural transformation on gender equality in developing countries.
-My research is funded by STEG (CEPR) and BA/Leverhulme.
+I am interested in understanding the causes and effects of structural transformation in developing countries.
+I am also interesed in other issues in development economics such as education and health.

 I am also a PGTA at King's College London and Univeristy College London.